- Quick Answer: What Is the Difference Between a Public Defender and a Private Criminal Defense Attorney?

 Understanding the difference helps you choose the type of legal representation that fits your charges, risk level, and expectations when your freedom, record, and future are on the line.

-Why Hiring a Local Criminal Defense Attorney in Springfield, IL Matters
+Why Local Criminal Defense Experience in Sangamon County Matters

 Criminal cases in Springfield, IL are handled by the Sangamon County Circuit Court.
 The Sangamon County Public Defender’s office provides court-appointed representation to defendants who qualify based on income.
 Public defenders in Sangamon County are experienced attorneys, but they carry some of the highest caseloads in the region, given the volume of cases processed through the Sangamon County court system.